filecoin-project/lotus/cmd/mir-validator/README.md

 # Mir Validator
 `mir-validator` is an application to manage a Mir validator.

-Use `make mir-validator` or `make buildernet` to compile the application.
+Use `make mir-validator` or `make spacenet` to compile the application.
 To run a validator you need to:
 - First spawn a lotus-daemon.
 - Initialize the configuration of mir-validator in $LOTUS_PATH.